-Kefi (also commonly spelled kephi) has been described by various Greeks as meaning the spirit of joy, passion, enthusiasm, high spirits, overpowering emotion or frenzy.
-Kefi takes many forms and is usually, but not always, associated with the expression of positive emotion.
+Kefi (also commonly spelled kephi) has been described by various Greeks as meaning the spirit of joy, passion, enthusiasm, high spirits, overpowering emotion, or frenzy.
+Kefi takes many forms and is usually, but not always, associated with the expression of positive emotion or fun.

 The custom of smashing plates is considered an expression of kefi when the soul and body are so overwhelmed with an exuberance that you must find an outlet, and so is dancing with a glass of water balanced on the head.

 Over the years, the citizens of Greece have adopted a number of different expressions and uses of this popular little word.

 Whether they realize it or not, many tourists to Greece are looking for their own spirit of kefi, which may be found on a friendly beach or in a Greek taverna.
 If you're planning a trip to Greece this year, don't be afraid to get infected with "the spirit of Greece," the nearly indefinable concept of kefi during your stay.

 In ancient times, the frenzied maenads (matrons) following Dionysus could be considered to be expressing a bloodier version of this concept of overwhelming passion and enthusiasm.
 In modern times, you might think of the iconic image of Zorba dancing on the beach in Crete in the film "Zorba the Greek," although that, too, carries an undertone of sorrow.